The Chinese Orange Tree or Kumquat: An Ideal Tree to Decorate Your Home

 Having a specimen at home is possible both indoors and in gardens, balconies, and terraces.
 This is because the Chinese orange tree has great resistance to weather conditions, although it prefers temperate climates and does not tolerate frost.

-However, it has greater strength compared to other fruit trees, since it can withstand temperatures of up to 10 degrees Celsius below zero.
 In order for it to bear fruit during a good part of the year, it’s important to keep it in cool environments and with a humid substrate.
 In addition, it’s necessary to carry out a series of care tips that optimize its condition.

 Watering kumquat trees